drscotthawley/SPNet/README.md

 (To remove the environment: `conda env remove --name spnet`)

 ### Syntethic Data:
-The 'real' datasets is Andrew Morrison's business.
-But you can test SPNet using 'fake' images:
+The 'real' dataset is Andrew Morrison's I.P., and will not be made publicly available for some time to come.
+But you can test SPNet using 'fake' images, either generated anew or downloaded from Zenodo:
     ./gen_fake_espi
 Generates 50,000 fake images, placing them in directories Train, Val and Test.

-    ./train_fake_espi
-Actually does the training.
  It has a few options, e.g. where files are/go, and how much of dataset to use.
-Try running `./train_fake_espi --help`
+Try running with `--help`

-In addition, the synthetic data "standardized" to use in the paper as Datasets A and C is available for download from Zenodo: https://zenodo.org/record/4445434.
-Dataset C is a style transfer of Dataset A using CycleGAN and some real images.
+In addition, the synthetic data "standardized" for use in the paper as Datasets A and C is available for download from Zenodo: https://zenodo.org/record/4445434.
+Dataset C is a style transfer of Dataset A using CycleGAN and some real images (to set the style).

 ### 'Real' Data:
 Not released yet.
-There's still more physics to mine from this effort before letting everyone else have a go.
+There's still more physics to extract from this effort before letting everyone else have a go.

 #### Workflow: